tomtom828/nyt-react/README.md

 Please check out the deployed version in Heroku [here](https://ny-times-react.herokuapp.com/)!

+Click on the headlines to be re-directed to the full New York Times articles.

 ## Functionality
 On the backend, the app uses `express` to serve routes and `mongoose` to interact with a `MongoDB` database.